-2.4 Earnings per share
+(viii) Earnings per share

 Basic earnings per share is computed using the net profit or loss after tax and weighted average number of shares outstanding during the year.

-Diluted earnings per share is computed using the net profit or loss after tax and weighted average number of equity and potential equity shares outstanding during the year, except where the result would be anti-dilutive.
+Diluted earnings per share is computed using the net profit or loss after tax and weighted average number of equity and potential equity shares outstanding during the year, except where the result would be anti-dilutive

-2.5 Key sources of estimation
+(ix) Key sources of estimation

 The preparation of financial statements in conformity with Ind AS requires that the management of the Company makes estimates and assumptions that affect the reported amounts of income and expenses of the period, the reported balances of assets and liabilities and the disclosures relating to contingent liabilities as of the date of the financial statements.
 The estimates and underlying assumptions made by management are explained under respective policies.
-Revisions to accounting estimates include useful lives of property, plant and equipment & intangible assets, allowance for expected credit loss, future obligations in respect of retirement benefit plans etc. Difference, if any, between the actual results and estimates is recognised in the period in which the results are known.
+Revisions to accounting estimates include useful lives of property, plant and equipment & intangible assets, allowance for expected credit loss, future obligations in respect of retirement benefit plans etc.